yongddeng/yongddeng.github.io/_posts/2022-01-10-stochastic-process.md

 # Stochastic Process
 ---
-The preceding four notes (09, 10, 11, 12) are based on [Stochastic Processes](), edited by Amir Dembo, revised by Kevin Ross. // Especially for notes 10, we read J.L.
+The preceding three posts (10, 11, 12) are based on [Stochastic Processes](), edited by Amir Dembo, revised by Kevin Ross. // Especially for notes 10, we read J.L.
 Doob: What is a Martingale.

 - time_series.theory.[ergodicity](https://www.youtube.com/watch?v=k6y2kzayV6A#t=1520)